-The Intelligent Signal Processing Laboratory (ISPLab) pursues original, innovative, and frontier research in the design/theory, realization/implementation, and applications of digital filters, deep and fuzzy neural networks, discrete Gabor transform, and optimization algorithms for the time-frequency analysis, and dynamic modeling and prediction of signals (and smart data) to build real-time intelligent signal processing systems.
+The Intelligent Signal Processing Laboratory (ISPLab) pursues original, innovative, and frontier research in the theory, design, and implementation of digital filters, fuzzy neural networks, deep neural network and learning, discrete Gabor transforms, and design optimization algorithms to build intelligent signal processing systems for real-time analysis and processing of signals and data.

 The ISPLab accepts Ph.D. and M.A.Sc. students under the supervision of Dr. H. K. Kwan.
 We offer financial support to highly qualified and motivated graduate applicants with a suitable academic background and a strong interest in successfully completing a Ph.D. (or M.A.Sc.) research in our area of specialization.
 Our Ph.D. and M.A.Sc. students are regular full-time students in the Department of Electrical and Computer Engineering of the Faculty of Engineering and are admitted under the normal University of Windsor's graduate admission procedures.